LaneCommunityCollege/aspects_monit/README.md

 * ```aspects_monit_use_manual_tasks```

 ### OracleLinux 7
 OracleLinux has monit in the `ol7_developer_EPEL` repository.
-You will need to install the `oracle-epel-release-el7` package and then make sure it is configured.
+This role will install the `oracle-epel-release-el7` package before it tries to install monit.

 # Requirements